The way you start a project plays a huge role in its success.

 You may think that just having a project in mind is enough to get you started.
-However, to launch (and later complete) a project, you will have to do some pre-planning.
+Yet to launch (and later complete) a project, planning has to come first.

 In more formal projects, an entire phase of the project is dedicated to everything that needs to be done before you actually start working.
 The project kickoff includes gathering all the necessary information and resources to understand the project, identifying the roles of everyone involved in the project, estimating their tasks, and setting the project's plan.

 In this post, we have outlined all the steps in the project kickoff phase to help you start your project, whatever it is, more effectively.

 Understand the Purpose of the Project

 The first step is to gather all the necessary information and references for the project.
 This includes details about the project, such as the objectives, goals, budgets, and timelines.

 They should be included in the project brief you have received from your client, whoever has assigned you to the project.
 If this is a self-initiated project, then you need to write up all this information by yourself or by someone from your remote team.